madereddy/noisy/README.md

 1. Pull the container and run it:

-`docker run -it madereddy/noisy --config config.json`
+`docker run -it madereddy/noisy`

-2. Use a compose file inside a docker-compose.yml or portainer stack
+2. Use a compose file inside a docker-compose.yml

 ````````````
 version: "2"